Governors Ball Music Festival: 2015

 Governor's Ball 2015 took place June 5–7, 2015.
 It rained during the second day, but, unlike previous years, the festival was not cancelled.
-Ponchos and umbrellas were sold, at the festival carried on, albeit a bit delayed.
+The festival went on, though not without delays.

 2016

 The sixth iteration of Governors Ball took place over June 3–5, 2016.
 All three days of the festival sold out.
 Saturday evening, the festival grounds were subject to heavy rains, but the event was not cancelled.
 However, Sunday was cancelled due to heavy rain and safety concerns, and fans received refunds; festival management wrote: "The safety of fans, artists and crew always comes first."

 The cancellation of Sunday's shows led to some bands' announcing pop-up shows.
 That night, Two Door Cinema Club played the Music Hall of Williamsburg, Courtney Barnett played a free show at Rough Trade, Prophets of Rage played at Warsaw Brooklyn, and Vic Mensa (tag-teaming with Galantis, who had a scheduled "After Dark" performance) played a sold-out Webster Hall.
-Late Sunday night, Kanye West announced he would hold a 2am show somewhere in Manhattan; anticipating this, crowds began to gather at venues across the city.
+Late Sunday night, Kanye West announced he would hold a 2 am show somewhere in Manhattan; anticipating this, crowds began to gather at venues across the city.
 Musician 2 Chainz posted that they would be at Webster Hall; over 4,000 fans rushed to the venue, blocking streets and triggering an NYPD response.
 Kanye arrived at the venue, but didn't perform.

 2017

 The seventh edition of Governors Ball took place at Randall's Island Park in New York City from June 2–4, 2017.
-Tickets for the festival went on sale January 6, 2017 and the lineup for the 2017 edition of Governors Ball was announced January 4, 2017.
+Tickets for the festival went on sale January 6, 2017, and the lineup for the 2017 edition of Governors Ball was announced January 4, 2017.